Important Steps in the Home Selling Process

 If your contract calls for a roof certification, hire a reputable company to conduct the inspection.
 Keep in mind that states that allow for termite or pest inspections often make these reports a matter of public record.
 A sewer inspection might call for a new sewer line if your home was built before 1950 or so but trenchless sewers are typically less expensive to install.

 The fees for all inspection reports, even if seller-mandated, are usually negotiable.

-No. 11: Delivery Seller Disclosures
+Delivery Seller Disclosures